Moonlington/tabletopfloreblog/content/posts/Delta Green, my new favorite TTRPG/index.md

 In contrast to Call of Cthulhu's setting of the Roaring 20s where you play as old-timey investigators, Delta Green takes modern-day government workers brought into the covert group whose mission is to investigate, contain, and conceal unnatural incursions and asks very tough choices from them.
 How do you deal with the unnatural, while also keeping it a secret from everyone?
 How do you convince local law enforcement that nothing out of the ordinary is going on?
 On who do you pin the deaths the monster has caused?
 It's less 'this is a scary thing' horror and more 'how can I live with myself?' horror.

-You're playing as a regular person, an FBI Agent, a CDC analyst, a local cop, having to deal with horrors beyond understanding, barely surviving them, and having their relationship with their family get ruined by the consequences of their actions as a reward.
+You're playing as a regular guy, an FBI Agent, a CDC analyst, a local cop, having to deal with horrors beyond understanding, barely surviving them, and having their relationship with their family get ruined by the consequences of their actions as a reward.

 Great stuff.